-The Privacy Tools for Sharing Research Data project team at the Berkman Klein Center for Internet & Society is hiring 1-2 law student interns for the Fall 2017 semester.
+The Privacy Tools for Sharing Research Data project team at the Berkman Klein Center for Internet & Society is hiring 1-2 law student interns.

 The Privacy Tools for Sharing Research Data project is a collaboration between three Harvard institutions - the Center for Research on Computation and Society (CRCS) at the School of Engineering and Applied Sciences, the Institute for Quantitative Social Science (IQSS), and the Berkman Klein Center for Internet & Society.
 The project seeks to develop computational and legal methods, tools, and policies to further the tremendous value that can come from collecting, analyzing, and sharing data while more fully protecting the privacy of individuals whose information resides with large data sets.